Mythopoeia: C. S. Lewis

 At the time that Tolkien debated the usefulness of myth and mythopoeia with C. S. Lewis in 1931, Lewis was a theist and liked but was sceptical of mythology, taking the position that myths were "lies and therefore worthless, even though 'breathed through silver.
 However Lewis later began to speak of Christianity as the one "true myth".
 Lewis wrote, "The story of Christ is simply a true myth: a myth working on us in the same way as the others, but with this tremendous difference that it really happened."
 Subsequently, his Chronicles of Narnia is regarded as mythopoeia, with storylines referencing that Christian mythology, namely the narrative of a great king who is sacrificed to save his people and is resurrected.
 Lewis's mythopoeic intent is often confused with allegory, where the characters and world of Narnia would stand in direct equivalence with concepts and events from Christian theology and history, but Lewis repeatedly emphasized that an allegorical reading misses the point (the mythopoeia) of the Narnia stories.
-He shares this skepticism toward allegory with Tolkien, who disliked "conscious and intentional" allegory as it stood in opposition the broad and "inevitable" allegory of themes like "Fall" and "Mortality".
+He shares this skepticism toward allegory with Tolkien, who disliked "conscious and intentional" allegory as it stood in opposition to the broad and "inevitable" allegory of themes like "Fall" and "Mortality".